 Della Falls Water Taxi

 The Della Falls Water Taxi provides transportation service to hikers of the Della Falls Trail.
-The water taxi must be reserved in advance.
-The operator follows a daily schedule from May to September, which is somewhat flexible.
-The boat trip takes about 50-55 minutes depending on weather and water conditions.
-The trip is scenic and educational!
+The operator follows a daily schedule from May 15 to September 15.
+The boat trip takes about 55 minutes depending on weather and water conditions.

 The Della Falls Trail is a scenic backpacking experience.
 We rate the hike as moderate because of the longish distance (16 km to Della Falls Base) and some route-finding.